aeppic/iris-app/README.md

 Forms are usually used to collect data though and thus by default forms are the basis to create documents.

 ## Features

-IRIS has been designed as a progressive architecture from small forms on a static webpage to full-fledged enterprise ready business applications.
-The key for us is to allow for different usage levels.
+IRIS has been designed as a progressive architecture from small forms and designs on a static webpage to full-fledged enterprise ready business applications.
+The key is to allow for different usage levels.
 Not everybody needs a fully hosted, company workflow integrated hosted solution with snapshots, staging, history rollback etc.

   * Flexible Forms